Training and Experience

 Hope enjoys exploring work that focuses on lesser heard voices that provokes an emotional response in audiences, and reflects the world back at us.
 She explores gender and sexual identity in her work, LGBTQA+ narratives and anything with a little bit of magic!
 With a consent forward focus, and bringing in her experience as a theatre making working with texts ranging from classic to musicals to contemporary, she brings joyful and intentional collaboration to her projects to ensure stories are told ethically and boldly.

-Intimacy Directors with IDC ensures the highest standard of training as one of only seven SAG-AFTRA accredited courses internationally, and so Hope brings with her a wealth of knowledge and experience of working in theatre.
+Intimacy Directors with IDC ensures the highest standard of training as one of only seven SAG-AFTRA accredited courses internationally, and so Hope brings with her a wealth of knowledge and experience from this training, and from her career in theatre.

 Hope works all over the UK, and is based in Bristol.
-She loves connecting with new companies and practitioners so feel free to say hello below to start connecting.
+She loves connecting with new companies and practitioners so feel free to say hello below.

 Resources